cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 }
 ```

-`multisig.LegacyAminoPubKey` has a slice of `Any`'s member to support any
+`multisig.LegacyAminoPubKey` has an array of `Any`'s member to support any
 protobuf public key type.

 Apps should only attempt to handle a registered set of public keys that they